 The second-oldest zoo in the United States is located only a stone's throw from campus.
 With one of the largest collections in the country, including over 500 animal and 3,000 plant species, the Cincinnati Zoo continues to set standards for conservation, education and preservation.

-This United Soccer League club plays their home games at UC's Nippert Stadium from February to September.
-Tickets are only $5 for current students.
+This Major League Soccer (MLS) club plays their home games at UC's Nippert Stadium from February to September.

 Duttenhofer’s may be small in size, but you can easily lose a couple hours exploring its impressive selection.
 And it’s very convenient, located just south of campus on West McMillan.